Conversion between quaternions and Euler angles: Angles (in ZYX sequence) to quaternion conversion

-Quaternion to Euler angles (in 3-2-1 sequence) conversion
+Quaternion to angles (in ZYX sequence) conversion

 A direct formula for the conversion from a quaternion to Euler angles in any of the 12 possible sequences exists.
 For the rest of this section, the formula for the sequence Body 3-2-1 will be shown.

 If the quaternion is properly normalized, the Euler angles can be obtained from the quaternions via the relations: